General Cleaning vs Deep Cleaning – Important Differences

 • Scrubbing baseboards

-• Sweeping, vacuuming and mopping floors underneath furniture
+• Sweeping, vacuuming and mopping floors underneath furniture and in hard to reach areas

 • Clean and sanitize all computer keyboards and screen